 When you get McDonalds Monopoly pieces with your food, the first thing you should check is whether they’re rare or common.

 With the ‘Collect to Win’ Monopoly game, you need a full set of the same coloured stickers to win a prize.
-Most of the pieces are common and easy to find, but in each colour set, there is always one rare piece that holds the key to completing the set.
+Most of the pieces are common and easy to find, but in each colour set, there is always one rare, hard-to-get McDonalds Monopoly piece that holds the key to completing the set.

 Rare McDonalds Monopoly pieces are incredibly valuable because if you have one of these then you’ll find it much easier to complete a set and win a big prize.